danmills0/danmills0.github.io/_posts/2026-04-11-dragged-up-proppa.md

 So this book can be read as rags-to-riches, or the opposite.
 The first section can be accused of being told through rose tinted glasses, although the author describes how he may have overlooked his poverty due to his being a child.
-He makes clear that he would not have wanted to send his children to work as mines even though the community protested their closure.
+Similarly, he makes clear that he would not have wanted to send his children to work as miners even though the community protested their closure.
 He also looks back at his time at school with anything but rose tinted glasses.
 The central portion of the book is the most vivid, telling the story of his discrimination while in london, his travels around the world, and his and his future wife's love story.
 For me the most thought provoking portion is the last section.

-A lot of ground is covered in a relatively small number of pages at end of the book, but I'll focus on some critiques which stuck with me.
+A lot of ground is covered in a relatively small number of pages at end of the book, but I'll focus on some critiques the author makes which stuck with me.
 Fallow's most interesting critique is of the dependence of some sections of society on the state.
 He takes issue, for example, with the provision of methadone by the state to treat opioid misuse, and with how little extra can be gained financially from working versus claiming benefits.
 This is of course extremely subtle.
-Are drug addicts not more likely to quit if they receive opioids from the state rather that drug dealers who profit from there addiction?
+Are drug addicts not more likely to quit if they receive opioids from the state rather than drug dealers who profit from their addiction?
 How much poorer should you be if you lose your job, particularly if it is of no fault of your own?
 These are arguments which will not be resolved easily but Fallow does well at articulating his point, in particular that this has a disproportionate affect in